Weala

 Weala is a town in Margibi County, central Liberia, located within Cinta Township (Electoral District No. 5).

-The settlement appears in national and international gazetteers at approximately 6°40′19″ N, 10°13′26″ W (decimal 6.67219, −10.22392).

 Geography

-Weala lies along the main overland corridor between Kakata and Gbarnga, roughly 75–80 km by road northeast of Monrovia.
+Weala lies along the main overland corridor between Kakata (the capital of Margibi County) and Gbarnga, roughly 75–80 km by road northeast of Monrovia.

-Open mapping sources list its elevation at about 99 m and show surrounding farm and plantation landscapes typical of Margibi County.

-The broader area has a tropical monsoon (Am) climate.
+Its elevation is about 99 m, and the area has a tropical monsoon (Am) climate.

 Administration

-Weala falls within Cinta Township in Margibi’s Electoral District No. 5, represented in the national legislature by Clarence G. Gahr.
+Weala falls within Cinta Township in Margibi's Electoral District No. 5, represented in the House of Representatives by Clarence G. Gahr.

-Local advocacy in 2017 sought recognition of Weala’s growth and argued for eventual city status.

-Political representation

-At the national level, Weala is represented in the House of Representatives by Clarence G. Gahr, who serves as the lawmaker for Electoral District No. 5.

-Margibi County’s representation in the Senate comprises Emmanuel J. Nuquay of the People’s Unification Party and Nathaniel F. McGill of the Coalition for Democratic Change.
+In the Senate, Emmanuel J. Nuquay of the People's Unification Party and Nathaniel F. McGill of the Coalition for Demoncratic Change represent Weala.

+Local advocacy in 2017 sought recognition of Weala's growth and argued for eventual city status.

 Economy

-Agriculture, local trade, and agro-industry are significant.
+The economy relies on cassava and rubber farming.

-In 2025 the Ministry of Agriculture reported preparations in Weala for a cassava-starch-processing factory, with equipment shipped and land preparation under way as part of efforts to improve market access for cassava farmers.
+In 2025, the Ministry of Agriculture reported preparations in Weala for a cassava-starch-processing factory as part of efforts to improve market access for cassava farmers.

-Weala also hosts facilities of the Salala Rubber Corporation (under Jeety Rubber); 2025 reports describe worker-housing upgrades and related investments based in Weala.
+Weala also hosts facilities of the Salala Rubber Corporation (under Jeety Rubber).

 Infrastructure and services

-Weala sits on the Monrovia–Kakata–Gbarnga highway system served by minibuses and motorcycle taxis (pen-pen); mapping sources show a local market and settlement core adjacent to the trunk road.
+Weala sits on the Monrovia–Kakata–Gbarnga highway system served by minibuses and motorcycle taxis (pen-pen).

 In 2023, Jeety Rubber provided deep-bore submersible pumps to improve access to safe water for residents in and around Weala as part of corporate-social-responsibility programs.

-Demographics

-Up-to-date population figures specific to Weala are not published in open sources.

-Local media characterize Weala as a fast-growing rural-urban community within Margibi’s Fifth Electoral District.